FiveAM

 Some useful user comment is linked from the project home page.

-has the usual features you’d expect from an xUnit style test framework [...] presents a more lispish macro interface.
+has the usual features you would expect from an xUnit style test framework [...] presents a more lispish macro interface.

 Distinguishing Characteristics